+Students can get involved anytime!
+In the formal mentoring program, mentees and mentors are formally “matched” through an online platform and will be un-matched after 9 months.
+Students are welcome to receive more than one mentor!
 There will be an expectation for both individuals to engage each other on a regular basis to ensure the relationship grows and benefits both the student and the professional.
 It is the responsibility of the mentee to initiate the conversation and reach out to the mentor.
 As mentoring relationships can take many forms, we encourage mentors and mentees to develop a communication strategy that best fits the relationship.
 This being said, we expect that students and mentors will be in touch as least every 6 weeks via email, phone, Skype, Google Hangouts or meeting in-person.

 Mentees should be aware that their mentor may not be located in the Lawrence/Kansas City area.
 The student mentee's geographic preference after graduation is taken into consideration during the matching process to help facilitate networking and provide the student with support if and when they decide to move to their desired geographic location after their time at KU.

 The benefits for a student involved in a mentoring relationship can often be immeasurable.
 The opportunity to gain professional insights via a formal and organized structure is valuable, but students may also be surprised to learn of the potential for personal development as well.
 Strong mentoring relationships can offer many benefits and below is a list of just a few of the ways mentors can impact a student.
 Research has found that mentoring relationships can be significant factors in positive career development and satisfaction, and are key to exploring career opportunities.

 - Benefit from their knowledge, experiences, and wisdom

 - Access their valuable academic, career, and personal contacts